GabCB/myFlix-client/src/README.md

 - Prettier configuration

 ### API documentation
-Information about the [API](https://github.com/GabCB/movie-web-app) used in this project can be found [here](https://moviewebapp.herokuapp.com/documentation.html)
+Information about the[API](https://github.com/GabCB/movie-web-app) used in this project can be found [here](https://moviewebapp.herokuapp.com/documentation.html)

 ## Links
 [Live site URL]